particle-iot/docs/src/content/datasheets/cellular/electron-datasheet.md

 #### VIN
 The input voltage range on VIN pin is 3.9VDC to 12VDC.
 When powering from the VIN pin alone, make sure that the power supply is rated at 10W (for example 5VDC at 2Amp).
 If the power source is unable to meet this requirement, you'll need connect the LiPo battery as well.
 An additional bulk capacitance of 470uF to 1000uF should be added to the VIN input when the LiPo Battery is disconnected.
 The amount of capacitance required will depend on the ability of the power supply to deliver peak currents to the cellular modem.

-The Electron LTE (E402) can be powered with as little as 550 mA at 5V.
+The Electron LTE (ELC402, LTE Cat 1) can be powered with as little as 550 mA at 5V.

 #### LiPo Battery
 When powered from a LiPo battery alone, the power management IC switches off the internal regulator and supplies power to the system directly from the battery.
 This reduces the conduction losses and maximizes battery run time.
 The battery provided with the Electron is a Lithium-Ion Polymer battery rated at 3.7VDC 1,800mAh.
 You can substitute this battery with another 3.7V LiPo with higher current rating.
 Remember to never exceed this voltage rating and always pay attention to the polarity of the connector.